tilt-dev/tilt.build/blog/_posts/2019-10-01-solving-the-laggy-human-shell-problem.md

   - developer-tools
 ---

+Tilt highlights problems so you can focus on fixing them, not finding them.
+When you see a build breakage in the service you just edited, you can respond while you're still thinking about it.
+What can you do when the failing service is one you've never touched?
+We see Slack channels turn into poor excuses for shells: Dan reports an error; Han asks him to copy/paste the output; Dan pastes it; no, not that output, the lines above it--

 Has this ever happened to you?

 ![Two engineers discussing a problem across timezones](/assets/images/solving-the-laggy-human-shell-problem/without_snapshots.png)

 After lots of back and forth and a few misaligned lunch breaks Dan gets a solution thanks to Han's help.
-All told, it took Dan 24 hours to get an answer to his question, just so he get started working on a service that is new to him.
+All told, it took Dan hours to get an answer to his question, just so he get started working on a service that is new to him.

 ## The Laggy Human Shell